 Howard Gardens in the Silent City of Malta

 That’s the end of our tour in Mdina, Malta’s Silent City.
-You’ll feel like you’ve traveled back in time—it’s the magic of Mdina.
+You’ll feel like you’ve travelled back in time.
 Many more sights, stories, and secrets await.
 Don’t miss out!

 If you prefer a guided walk, why not book a tour?
 See if one’s available and book it.